ueqri/vis4mesh/README.md

 # Vis4Mesh Visualization Tool

+Vis4Mesh is a visualization tool for designing mesh Network-on-Chips(NoC) for Wafer-Scale devices, like [Cerebras Wafer Scale Engine](https://cerebras.net/blog/cerebras-wafer-scale-engine-why-we-need-big-chips-for-deep-learning/).

-Vis4Mesh tool is designed especially for Network-on-Chip(NoC) traffic research in [Akita project](https://gitlab.com/akita), also capable to use in other network to visualize the topology and traffics.
+It is mainly assisted with NoC traffic research in [Akita project](https://gitlab.com/akita), also capable for other scenarios to visualize the mesh topology and traffics.

 **Notice: This project is still under development, some of the features are not solid.
-We would update the documents after a new milestone.**
+We would update the documents after every new milestone.**

 ## Motivation

-1. **Network-on-Chip visualization**

-   It would support the network of mesh, tree network, general connected graph, e.t.c)

-2. **Dynamic traffic player**
+The large scale of the wafer makes it difficult for a designer to get insight into the network behavior simply from the numbers like bandwidth and latency of links.
+A visualization tool with a view of mixed temporal and spatial statistics would benefit the architects to analyze the performance issues of wafer-scale devices.

+After reviewing the existing visualization tool, we found no systematic solution that is directly applicable to visualizing wafer-scale NoC, mainly due to the scalability and unique requirement of NoC.
+Thus we propose Vis4Mesh with the five key features as follows.

+## Feature

+1. **Overview of mixed temporal and spatial statistics**

+   The temporal view help to distinguish the communication pattern, while the spatial points out the hotspot location in the mesh.
+We also provide a temporal overview of one switch/channel if you click it, like switch buffer pressure over time.

+2. **Sheer scalability to visualize wafers with millions of devices**

+   Existing network visualization tools do not consider the scale of wafers with millions of nodes and links.
+We design the tool targeting large-scale mesh system, using a hierarchy packing and unpacking way to support a smooth and intelligible zoom, with well-optimized rendering performance.

+3. **Dynamic player of network-on-chip traffic**

-   - display the traffic statistics of any time
+   In pause mode, the tool could display the traffic statistics of any time, and brush a time range to see the details of a stage/pattern.
-   - show the hotspots and its movement
-   - smoothly change the time range to see traffic of certain interval

-3. **Tracing visualization tool for Akita project**
+   In play mode, it would show the dynamic changes of traffic to look at the behavior of the whole or part network.

+4. **Flexibility to cluster nodes as a functional module**

+   Clustering is quite common in the field of Coarse Grain Reconfigurable Architecture.
+We propose a flexible way to select nodes in frontend to build a different-sized cluster directly.

+5. **Collaboration with another mature visualization tool**

+   Akita project already integrates with [Akita Daisen](https://osf.io/73ry8/), a tool for visualizing component-level GPU execution like the request to caches, the process of compute units.
-   servers as a supplementary of [Daisen](https://osf.io/73ry8/)(a tool for visualizing GPU execution in Akita), to support network traffic visualization
+   Vis4Mesh could serve as a supplementary of Daisen to support mesh network traffic visualization that Daisen could not perform very well.

 ## Design

-### **Principles**

-- Frontend only do rendering work, backend feeds the frontend with full graph details.
+Briefly, the tool consists of two parts: **Web frontend** and **Server backend**.
+Frontend only do rendering work, backend feeds the frontend with full graph details through WebSocket.
-- All graph data is fetched by _Time Range_ in backend, which generally support `range` as the unified data fetch instruction.
-- Assume the tracing time interval was discretized into many slices(we call time slice then).
-Thus avoiding float number storage and processing.

-### **Web Fronted**

-It was composed in TypeScript inside a loose-coupling framework for extensibility.
-It draws SVG by [D3.js](https://d3js.org/) for better performance than canvas, only servers as the SVG renders with console panel for state config and track.

-The web view can be divided into two parts:

-1. **Graph View**

-   - display colored traffic statistics of the network
-   - full support for zoom and drag
-   - hover mouse to see details tooltip for each component

-2. **Sidebar** (Console panel)

-   - **Legend**: select the edge with certain type or heavy level
-   - **Shape Config**: set the size of shape (e.g. node size, edge width, scale ratio) in SVG
-   - **General**: set the player speed, step of time slice, player mode and manually config the start/end time.
-(WIP: a range slider with two handles for mouse drag.)

-We propose tree _Player Mode_ here:

-1. **Slice Tick**

-   Both **start time** and **end time** are ticking, e.g. `start=1,end=2` for now and `start=2,end=3` for next ticking.

-2. **Range Tick**

-   Only **end time** is ticking, i.e., **start time** is static after allocation.
-For example, `start=1,end=3` for now and `start=1,end=4` for next ticking.
-Using this mode, we could see the traffics within any interval to gain better granularity.

-3. **Range Slider**

-   Not a ticking mode.
-Move the **start time** and **end time** from range slider component, and see the real time feedback from graph view.
-The arrow keys are well-supported in this mode, compared to _Range Tick_ mode.

-### **Server Backend**

-Any server supported the WebSocket and data fetch instructions(e.g. `range`, `init`, `pong`) is fine as backend for Vis4Mesh.

-In this project, we implemented an example backend in Golang to fit the [Akita Redis tracer in mesh networking](https://gitlab.com/akita/util/-/issues/19).

-The example backend contains 3 parts, locating in `server.go`, `graph.go` and `redis.go` respectively:

-1. **HTTP Handlers**: process the WebSocket and parse the instructions to call internal `Inst<name>` function.

-2. **Graph Build**: store the graph(node/edge details) and dump the JSON format description of graph that could be accepted by frontend.

-3. **Redis DB Query**: implement the DB query function for results of the mesh tracing.
+For details, please refer to [doc/design.md](doc/design.md).

-## Setup Guide
+## Installation

-Given the convenience of WebSocket, our frontend is extremely loose-coupling and light.
-Our latest release is built by GitHub Actions and public in this site: https://ueqri.github.io/vis4mesh-release/.

-If you want to run locally, just choose one mode to set up both frontend and backend.

-### Detached Mode
+## Detached Mode

-We recommend using detached mode, i.e., build & run the web frontend and server backend separately.
-And only use this mode especially for online site.

-In this mode, we use npm and NodeJS in the host to build TypeScript program, and trigger docker to maintain server backend and Redis DB.
-(PS: frontend build is **not need** when using online site)
+To use the **frontend**, you can directly access https://ueqri.github.io/vis4mesh-release/.
+The page is built by GitHub Actions on the latest release.

+To use the **backend**, you can either use our example server for Akkalat in `src`, or your customized server with port 8080 listened for WebSockets and communication protocol supported.
+The backend is more complex to run in detached mode, please see [doc/backend.md](doc/design.md) for more details.

+## Container Mode

+Two docker-compose configurations are provided in [docker-compose.yml](https://github.com/ueqri/vis4mesh/blob/main/docker-compose.yml) and [example/one-key.yml](https://github.com/ueqri/vis4mesh/blob/main/example/one-key.yml).
+Based on these environments, there are two options to choose respectively.

+### Setup server and database in Docker

+_Backend server_ and _Redis DB_ are packed into Docker as [docker-compose.yml](https://github.com/ueqri/vis4mesh/blob/main/docker-compose.yml), which make it convenient to build and maintain the backend.

+Here we also introduce how to build frontend in the host, if you choose aforementioned online site, just skip the frontend build.

 #### Prerequisites